Updated: February 2026

 Are Software or Subscriptions Covered by Section 179?

-Off-the-shelf software generally qualifies if it isn’t custom-developed and is predominantly used for business.
-However, many subscription-based or cloud services may not meet the “acquired property” criteria.
-Always review IRS guidelines or consult a professional for your specific situation.
+Off-the-shelf software generally qualifies if it is readily available for purchase by the general public, subject to a nonexclusive license, and not substantially modified.
+However, many subscription-based or cloud-hosted services may not meet the requirements for Section 179 property.
+For details, see our Section 179 and Software page, or consult a tax professional for your specific situation.

 What Happens If I Sell or Dispose of Equipment Claimed Under Section 179?